jonbecker/scripts/README.md

 ## `$ head -n3 PHILOSOPHY.md`

 ```
-- Open Source - Open Standard
+Open Source - Open Standard
-- No abstraction for abstraction's sake.
+No abstraction for abstraction's sake.
+KISS
-- Consistency is more important than doing the optimal.
+Consistency is more important than doing the optimal.
 ```

 <br>